temenostech/temenos-platform-documentation/docfx_project/home/user-creation-in-paas.md

-- Your username will be created in Gitlab server and public SSH key provided will be added to your account being accessible from all the environments created in your organisation.
+- Your username will be created in Gitlab server and public SSH key provided will be added to your account being accessible from all the environments created in your organization.

 - For further details or issues related to Gitlab SSH keys usage, or other operating systems (MAC, Linux), please consult this link:  [https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/](